HaikuTeam/shibui/README.md

 Changes made to Shibui via this repo will propagate across Haiku websites native apps.

-*This project is powered by the open source project [Diez](https://diez.org).
+*This project is powered by the open source project [Diez][diez-site].
 Diez enables this whole project to be maintained in a single TypeScript codebase.
 Diez is built & maintained by the Haiku team and the Diez community.*

 ## Why a design language?